 Despite a growing appreciation of their vast diversity in nature, mechanisms of speciation are poorly understood in Bacteria and Archaea.
 Here we use high-throughput genome sequencing to identify ongoing speciation in the thermoacidophilic Archaeon Sulfo

-Didelot, X, Meric, G, Falush, D & Darling, AE 2012, 'Impact Of Homologous And Non-homologous Recombination In The Genomic Evolution Of Escherichia Coli', BMC Genomics, vol. 13, pp. 1-15.View/Download from: UTS OPUS or Publisher's site
+Didelot, X, Meric, G, Falush, D & Darling, AE 2012, 'Impact Of Homologous And Non-homologous Recombination In The Genomic Evolution Of Escherichia Coli', BMC Genomics, vol. 13, pp. 1-15.View/Download from: Publisher's site

 Background: Escherichia coli is an important species of bacteria that can live as a harmless inhabitant of the guts of many animals, as a pathogen causing life-threatening conditions or freely in the non-host environment.
 This diversity of lifestyles has